EuniceNamkoong/Baltimore_City_Salary_Cluster_Analysis/README.md

 [phrase](link)

 ## Background
 In 2019, a study was conducted by JHU that reviewed [Baltimore police officer pay](https://www.wbaltv.com/article/johns-hopkins-university-21st-century-cities-initiative-study-baltimore-police-officer-pay/29776272#).
 This research further outlined various public sector pay and employment in Baltimore City which led to insight on staffing, overtime, pay gaps, and more.
-In this data analysis, we will be looking public data of [Baltimore City Salaries](https://data.baltimorecity.gov/browse?category=City+Government) to determine how different job titles are group based on annual salary, gross salary, and years worked.
+In this data analysis, we will be looking at a macroscale of employeement in Baltimore using public data of [Baltimore City Salaries](https://data.baltimorecity.gov/browse?category=City+Government) to determine how different job titles are group based on annual salary, gross salary, and years worked.

 ## Business Question

 How are different job titles grouped based on annual salary, gross salary, and years worked?

 The data has been filtered to only include the fiscal year 2020.
 The years worked was calculated from the date of hiring to the end of the 2020 fiscal year (6/30/2020).
+A cluster analysis was then conducted to further analyze the data.

 ## Data Analysis and Findings